alpguvenir/NearestPoints/README.md

 # Limitations
 The program takes the path of a '.tsv' file as an input from the user.
 Therefore at each execution, give path for only **one** file.
-The program finds the nearest pair of coordinates if:
+The program finds the nearest pair of coordinates **if and only if**:
  - The text file contains one point per line
  - The coordinate values are separated by a tabulator character
  - The file consists of only integers or floating point numbers